IRCAD/sight/libs/core/activity/README.md

 This is one of the most important library in _Sight_.
 It allows to build, to configure, and to launch _activities_:

-- **Builder**: contains the base interface for the data ActivitySeries builder.
+- **Builder**: contains the base interface for the data Activity builder.
 - **Extension**:
 - **Validator**: contains the classes defining validators checking properties and requirements.

 ## Classes

 ### Activity builders

-- **ActivitySeries**: defines the default builder for the data ActivitySeries.
+- **Activity**: defines the default builder for the data Activity.
-- **ActivitySeriesInitData**: defines an activity builder which instantiates a new requirement if minOccurs and maxOccurs are set to 0.
+- **ActivityInitData**: defines an activity builder which instantiates a new requirement if minOccurs and maxOccurs are set to 0.

 ### Activity interfaces